LLNL/popclass/JOSS/paper.md

 $$p(\text{class}_L| \boldsymbol{d}, \mathcal{G}) = \frac{p(\text{class}_L| \mathcal{G})p(\boldsymbol{d}| \text{class}_L, \mathcal{G})}{p(\boldsymbol{d}| \mathcal{G})}.$$

 Assuming that the set of considered lens classes is complete, $p(\boldsymbol{d}| \mathcal{G})$ is a normalization factor such that all lens class probabilities sum to unity.
-Using importance sampling [e.g., @Hogg2010] with $S$ independent posterior samples $\theta_{c}\sim p(\theta|\boldsymbol{d})$ drawn under some prior, $\pi(\theta)$, obtained from fitting some parameter set of microlensing signal parameters, $\theta$,
+Using importance sampling [e.g., @Hogg2010] with $S$ independent posterior samples $\theta_{c}\sim p(\theta|\boldsymbol{d})$ drawn under some prior, $\pi(\theta)$, obtained from fitting some set of microlensing signal parameters, $\theta$,

 $$p(\text{class}_L | \boldsymbol{d}, \mathcal{G}) = \frac{p(\text{class}_L| \mathcal{G})}{p(\boldsymbol{d}| \mathcal{G})}
     \times \frac{1}{S} \sum _{c=0}^{S} \frac{p(\theta _c | \text{class}_L, \mathcal{G})}{\pi(\theta _{c})}$$.

-This allows us to leverage previously calculated posterior samples to perform lens classification for a single event in the context of a Galactic model.
+This allows the use of previously calculated posterior samples to perform lens classification for a single event in the context of a Galactic model.
 The term $p(\theta_c | \text{class}_ L, \mathcal{G})$ is calculated using kernel density estimation in `popclass` over $\theta$ with a simulated catalog of microlensing events from $\mathcal{G}$. $p(\text{class}_L | \mathcal{G})$ is the prior probability that a event belongs to each class before